jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

     (i) that an additional deduction rate notice has been issued in relation to the borrower under section 49(2); and (ii) that Commissioner deductions will be made from the borrower's salary or wages; and (iii) of all of the information in that notice.
-(2) An additional deduction rate notice issued in relation to a borrower revokes an additional deduction rate notice previously issued in relation to the borrower.
+(2) An additional deduction rate notice issued to an employer or a PAYE intermediary in relation to a borrower revokes an additional deduction rate notice previously issued to that employer or PAYE intermediary in relation to the borrower.
 (3) Nothing in section 49 or this section limits the application of sections 147 to 153 (concerning hardship relief).

 **Further means of recovering amounts that remain unpaid**